It might be a little unsettling If your pet dog breathes fast while sleeping.

 Reason 1: Your Dog is Dreaming

 Our dog’s dream is the same as ours.
-It’s also quite natural for puppies to begin breathing quicker. when they are in the Rapid Eye Movement (REM) phase of sleep.
+It’s also natural for puppies to begin breathing more quickly in the Rapid Eye Movement (REM) sleep phase.

 Tingling of the eyelids, as well as faint tiny whimpers or barks, may accompany this.